Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Methodology

 \subsection{De-trending Address Usage}

-We look for diurnal blocks with swings to find blocks that reflect the network usage at work, but daily fluctuations make it difficult to detect changes in use.
-We expect work-from-home will either remove the diurnal swing, as occurs in \autoref{fig:isi_diurnal_block_80099000} after 2020-03-15, \emph{or} the overall use (and possibly also the size of the swing) will fall as fewer people come into work.
-Either way, we need to track the mean behavior over the course of a full 24 hours, assuming we ``average in'' any daily swing.
+Although the diurnal changes in our example (\autoref{fig:isi_lab_example}) can be seen visually, in many blocks daily fluctuations make it difficult to detect changes in use.
+We expect WFH will either remove the diurnal swing, as occurs in \autoref{fig:isi_diurnal_block_80099000} after 2020-03-15, \emph{or} decrease overall use (and possibly also the size of the swing), as fewer people come into work.
+These signals are properties of the general baseline of active addresses and are obscured by daily changes and day-to-day variation, so we need to extract this trend from noise.

-We track the underlying baseline by applying a standard seasonality model to the data that decomposes the signal into a baseline convolved with a daily and possibly weekly signal.
-We considered two models: the ``naive'' seasonality model ~\cite{seabold2010statsmodels} and the Seasonal-Trend decomposition using LOESS (STL) ~\cite{cleveland1990stl,seabold2010statsmodels}.
-Although both are similar, we adopted the STL for our work after comparing the two and finding it slightly more robust.
+We track the underlying baseline by applying a standard seasonality model to the data.
+Seasonality models decompose the signal into a baseline convoluted with a daily and possibly weekly signal.
+We considered two models: the ``naive'' seasonality model~\cite{seabold2010statsmodels} and Seasonal-Trend decomposition using LOESS (STL)~\cite{cleveland1990stl,seabold2010statsmodels}. \reviewfix{} Although both are similar, we adopted the STL for our work after comparing the two and finding it more robust to outliers.

-\autoref{fig:decomp_80099000} shows the decomposition from our sample block (\autoref{fig:isi_diurnal_block_80099000}) into trend, seasonal, and residual components.
-We use the trend (top of \autoref{fig:decomp_80099000}) to detect changes that occur independent of the diurnal swing (seasonal) and noise (residual).
+\autoref{fig:decomp_80099000} shows the decomposition from our sample block (\autoref{fig:isi_diurnal_block_80099000}) into trend, seasonal, and residual components. \reviewfix{} The seasonal component (middle) models daily and weekly changes, while the trend (top) captures the long-term mean value, and residual (bottom) shows any remaining error.